IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

 The lists are inspired by other API principles (e.g. [SBB](https://schweizerischebundesbahnen.github.io/api-principles/), [Zalando](https://opensource.zalando.com/restful-api-guidelines/), [adidas](https://adidas.gitbook.io/api-guidelines/))

-This section provides guidelines that MUST be followed by an implementer of the ONE Record API to ensure maximum compatibility with other ONE Record servers and clients on the Internet of Logistics.
+This section provides guidelines that MUST be followed by an implementer of the ONE Record API to ensure maximum compatibility with other ONE Record servers and clients on the ONE Record network.
 These principles MUST be followed in order to be compliant to the ONE Record standard, when implementing and publishing a ONE Record server.

 This section provides also common knowledge and best practices for the implementation of REST APIs in general and the ONE Record API in particular.